David Halliwell: Later work

 In 1968 Halliwell jointly set up a company named Quipu (an Inca communication tool) which performed at various London theatres until 1973.
 Its stated aim reflected the radical politics of the time: "a new kind of organisation in which the means of production are owned, controlled and developed by the artists whose work is being produced".
 Quipu, "the first lunchtime theatre club in London", allowed the tryout of short plays.
 It was a form of "devised theatre" which Mike Leigh, recalling Halliwell in 2015, thought his friend's personality was incompatible: "His relationship with the actors wasn’t about growing and enabling, but about dictating, so the plays were always somewhat inorganic.
 The writer was there, though.
 He had great ideas – perceptive to the highest degree and witty, too."

+Halliwell received the 1977 John Whiting Award for his play Prejudice.
+The award was presented to him in December 1978 by Harold Pinter.

+In 1967, A Who's Who of Flapland starring Alfred Marks and Wilfred Pickles was broadcast on the BBC Third Programme, beginning Halliwell's long association with radio plays.
+It was adapted for theatre two years later and presented with two other short plays.

-Halliwell's later stage plays include Who's Who of Flapland (1967) and K.D.
+Halliwell's other stage plays include K.D.
 Dufford (1969).

 Halliwell researched the professional relationship of Maurice Wilkins and Rosalind Franklin, both involved in the discovery of DNA, in the 1980s, but his work was not completed, although the recordings of people he interviewed have been preserved.

 He contributed several television scripts to several of the BBC's anthology series, including Play for Today, and wrote (an unproduced serial) for Doctor Who.

+In 1999, Halliwell directed the premiere of his play One Sez This Then the Other Sez That at the Tristan Bates Theatre at the Actors Centre in London.
+It starred Jill Howson and Philip Relph.